 What are the important properties of a grow media in Aquaponics?

 While choosing a grow media for an aquaponic system, the following considerations have to be made:

 - It should be inert i.e. the pH of the material should be neutral.

-- The size of the media should be appropriate such that it colonises the bacteria perfectly.
+- The size of the media should be appropriate such that it colonizes the bacteria perfectly.

 - The weight of the media should be light to medium, not too heavy or too light.

-- The depth of the grow media should be approximately around 12 inches.
+- The depth of the growing media should be approximately around 12 inches.

 - The media should not be sharp such that it damages the roots or cuts the hand of the user rather it should be smooth and highly porous in nature.

 - The media should not break down and should not be harmful to the system.